dymaptic/gis-data-utils/geodata-retriever/README.md

 ArcGIS Pro or ArcGIS Server must be installed on your machine with a valid license in order to have Python3 and ArcPy available.

+The tables and feature classes you want to update cannot be opened at the time you run this tool.
+If any of the data sources are open the script will exit.

+When choosing data to download make sure that only one shapefile is downloaded at a time or the tool will fail.

 ## Customize ##

 To use this tool, download [geodataRetriever.py](https://github.com/dymaptic/gis-data-utils/blob/7b60d8f03b35c432b96a3a8c1b4373f5e07ee230/geodata-retriever/geodataRetriever.py) and open it in a text editor.
 Eenter values in the user entered variable section at the top of the tool.